 schoolboys squall like gulls or pigeons.

-What’s funny when you say American suburb, it seems like an anywhere, but of course I am always interested in very specific histories.
+When you say American suburb, it seems like an anywhere, but of course I am always interested in very specific histories.
 In plant names.
 In specificities.
 When you say American suburb, American dream, American violence—well those things do mean something, but it’s also true that there are no ideas but in things.
 Under my suburb is Spanish conquest and a land grant, and genocide and also survival of the Huichin Ohlone.
-And in my suburb are paved over streams and small modest bungalows and lemon trees and lavender and rosemary bushes and this really strange wonderful light that makes the whole thing blaze to life after a rain; racist codes in escrow files, cleaners that for a long time lost the “c” and so looked to be the “leaners.”
+And in my suburb are paved over streams and small modest bungalows and lemon trees and lavender and rosemary bushes and this really strange wonderful light that makes the whole thing blaze to life after a rain.
 Down the street is the very crumbling bungalow where Credence Clearwater was founded with some guys from El Cerrito High.
 Why did they make that funny almost Southern son of a gun sound in California, on my street?
-Around the corner are where the Rosie the Riveters worked building ships in World War II.
-There is fog in July and there are frogs in October in the few places the streams are daylighted.
-The streams would once have had coho salmon!
+Around the corner is where the Rosie the Riveters worked building ships in World War II.
+There is fog in July and there are frogs in October and even sometimes salmon in the few places the streams are daylighted.
 In the winter the light is bright tangerine, with these long persimmon dusks.
 Some of those things are deeply American, some site specific.
 I think it’s this jumble of violence and tenderness; of not being able to resolve those things; never quite being able to pull them apart.
-I suppose there’s some puzzle in that, some longing that emerges within this jumble that makes me want to write.
+I suppose there’s some puzzle in that, some longing that emerges that makes me want to write.
 A faultline is under constant pressure, and sometimes that pressure makes itself visible.
 That’s a figure for American violence, but maybe it’s a figure for writing, too.
-And I suppose this is the moment in my life, in my hometown, when I want to do that writing.
-I want to name “what did I notknow” that “was already happening.”
+And I suppose this is the moment in my life, in my hometown, when I wanted to do that writing.
+I wanted to name “what did I notknow” that “was already happening.”